OpenMask3D: Open-Vocabulary 3D Instance Segmentation: OpenMask3D details

 The original implementation of the Mask3D \citep{mask3d} model first ranks the proposed instance masks based on their confidence scores, and retains the top $k$ masks based on this ranking.
 As the confidence scores are guided by class likelihoods, we do not utilize such scores to rank the masks, and do not filter out any of the proposed instance masks.
 Furthermore, since we aim to retain as many mask proposals as possible, we do not perform mask-filtering based on object sizes, or pairwise mask overlaps.
 In other words, we keep all masks proposed by the mask module as each of these masks might correspond to a potential open-vocabulary query.

-As the model may occasionally result in mask proposals that are not spatially contiguous, the original implementation of Mask3D employs the DBSCAN clustering algorithm \citep{dbscan} to break down such masks into smaller, spatially contiguous clusters.
+As the model may occasionally output mask proposals that are not spatially contiguous, the original implementation of Mask3D employs the DBSCAN clustering algorithm \citep{dbscan} to break down such non-contiguous masks into smaller, spatially contiguous clusters.
 We follow this practice, and perform DBSCAN clustering on the instance masks, setting the epsilon parameter, $\epsilon$, to $0.95$.
 This procedure often increases the final number of instance masks.
-As such, our OpenMask3D model generates class-agnostic instance masks, for which we compute open-set mask-features as described next.
+As such, our OpenMask3D model generates class-agnostic instance masks, for which we compute open-vocabulary mask-features as described next.